cyrilletuzi/angular-async-local-storage/README.md

 Firefox, Chrome, Opera, Safari, Edge and IE10+.

-IE8/9 are supported but use native localStorage as a fallback, so internal operations are synchronous (the public API remains asynchronous).
+IE8/9 are supported but use native localStorage as a fallback, so internal operations are synchronous (the public API remains asynchronous-like).

 Older or special browsers (like Opera Mini) not supporting IndexedDB and localStorage use a fake storage, so the data won't be persistent but the module won't crash.